cs3110/textbook/ads/monad_laws.md

 * **Law 3:** `(m >>= f) >>= g` behaves the same as `m >>= (fun x -> f x >>= g)`.

+Here, "behaves the same as" means that the two expressions will both evaluate to the same value, or they will both go into an infinite loop, or they will both raise the same exception.

 These laws are mathematically saying the same things as the laws for `skip`, semicolon, and braces that we saw above:  `return` is a left and right identity of `>>=`, and `>>=` is associative.